StackStorm/st2docs/docs/source/install/upgrades.rst

 .. warning::

-    The GPG keys for StackStorm's apt and yum reposities metadata signing are updated.
-Any systems with StackStorm installed will complain about GPG key error on signature verification when running apt or yum update.
-Please go through the following instructions to update the GPG key.
+    The GPG keys used for signing our apt and yum repository metadata have been updated.
+If you are upgrading an existing system that has the old keys installed, it will need updating.
+See the instructions below for how to do this.

+    Failure to update the keys will result in signature verification errors during package update.

 For Ubuntu, add the new gpg key with the following command before running ``apt-get update``.
 If you are running a non production version of StackStorm, then replace ``stable`` in the curl URL with the appropriate